ethanp/programming/Notes/JavaFX Notes.md

 [ogst]: http://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm

-### What is JavaFX?
+### Features

 1. Look & feel customizable with CSS
 2. FXML scripting language optional for UI presentation development
 3. JavaFX Scene Builder for designing UIs without writing code, generates editable FXML
-4. Cross-platform compatibility, consistent maintenance ensured by Oracle
+4. Cross-platform compatibility, with consistent maintenance ensured by Oracle
-5. API designed to be friendly with Scala
+5. API designed to be friendly with Scala et al.
-6. It is possible to integrate with JavaScript and HTML5 via WebView
+6. Possible to integrate with JavaScript and HTML5 via WebView
 7. You can embed Swing content into JavaFX applications
-8. I believe the whole system was **written in vanilla Java!** (that's the coolest part yet)
+8. I believe the whole system was *written in vanilla Java!* (whoa)
 9. Only a subset of the whole framework is actually Public API
-10. It allows drag-and-drop and everything else you wish was easier in JavaScript
+10. It facilitates drag-and-drop and everything else you wish was easier in JavaScript

 ### Libraries & APIs

-3D Graphics library, Camera API, Canvas API for drawing directly into a scene, Printing API Rich Text support, Multitouch support, Hi-DPI (nice displays) support, hardware-accelerated graphics, high-performance media engine supports web multimedia, self-contained application deployment model, animation.
+3D Graphics, Camera, Canvas for drawing directly into a scene, Printing, Rich Text, Multitouch, Hi-DPI (nice displays), hardware-accelerated graphics, high- performance media engine supporting web multimedia, self-contained application deployment model, animation.

 ### Structure

-1. The scene graph is a hierarchical tree of nodes that represents all of the visual elements of the application's user interface
+1. The **Scene Graph** is a hierarchical tree of **Nodes** that represents all of the visual elements of the application's User Interface
-2. Each node of a scene graph besides the root has a single parent and 0+ children
+2. Each Node of a Scene Graph besides the Root has a single *parent* and 0+ *children*
-3. Each **Scene node** can have --- Effects, blurs, shadows, opacity, transforms, event handles (e.g. mouse & keyboard), application-specific *state*
+3. Each **Scene Node** can have --- effects, blurs, shadows, opacity, transforms, event handles (e.g. mouse & keyboard), application-specific *state*
-4. **Nodes** may be --- (2D & 3D), images, media, **embedded web browser**, text,
+4. **Nodes** may be --- (2D & 3D), images, media, *embedded web browser* (wow),
-   UI controls, charts, groups, containers
+   text, UI controls, charts, groups, containers, etc.
 5. "Pulses" are events, throttled to 60 frames per second, telling the scene graph to synchronize with the "Prism" renderer.
-They are scheduled whenever the scene graph changes.
+They are scheduled whenever the Scene Graph changes.

 ## Beginner Classes

-1. The "main class" (i.e. the one that you "run") `extends javafx.application.Application`
+1. Example "main class" (i.e. the one that you "run")

-2. In this main class, you must override the `start` method
+        public class Main extends Application {
+            public static void main(String[] args) { launch(args); }

-        @Override public void start(Stage primaryStage) throws Exception {/*my app*/}
+            @Override public void start(Stage primaryStage) throws Exception {
-    1. If you use the JavaFX Launcher, you don't need a `main()` method (otw you *do*)
+                this.primaryStage = primaryStage;
+                this.primaryStage.setTitle("p2p-gui");
+                loadTheWindow();
+            }
+        }
-3. A `Stage` is the GUI window
+2. A `Stage` is a window in your OS
-4. A `Scene` is a box that holds content inside a window
+3. A `Scene` is a UI element that holds content inside a window/`Stage`
-5. A `StackPane` is a resizable layout node whose size tracks the size of its containing window
-6. A `Button` is a button

 ## Some useful classes

 1. `FXCollections.observable[Collection]([collectionInstance])` --- turns your
    existing `Collection` into an *"observable"* one on which you can install `Listener`s

-2. `FXCollections.<String>observableArrayList()` --- observable collection
-   constructor that doesn't require an existing instance
-3. `interface Property` --- `getProp`, `setProp`, `addListener`, `removeListener`, `bind` (see § below)
-    1. `class SimpleStringProperty` --- normal string methods, listeners, `fireValueChangedEvent`,
+        FXCollections.observableArrayList(/*List<T>*/ tList);

 ## Properties and Binding